 There are thousands of rear-end collisions on South Carolina's roadways each year.
 Often times, the person who has been injured knows intuitively that the at-fault driver was distracted - most likely by a cell phone.
+In fact, in 2017, nearly 10,000 South Carolina car accidents were caused by distracted drivers.
 But how can you prove this fact when the other person will almost certainly deny it?

 In my experience, there are 4 very important steps that can be taken to prove texting and driving.